 GSQ has an extensive library of published reference material, on all aspects of genealogy and family history, collected over many years.
 Our catalogue covers Queensland and other Australian states, New Zealand and the Pacific, as well as extensive holdings for the United Kingdom, Europe, and other overseas countries.

-We have subscriptions to pay-per-view sites such as Ancestry.com, findmypast (the UK, Irish and Australian databases) as well as the British Newspaper Archive, The Genealogist, and more.
+We have subscriptions to pay-per-view sites such as Ancestry.com (World), findmypast (the UK, Irish, Australian & New Zealand, World databases) as well as the British Newspaper Archive, The Genealogist, and more.

 Our collection covers print material, card indexes, microfilm/fiche and CDs, as well as online access to internet resources; in order to cater to the different research techniques and interests of our members and visitors.